wagtail-packages/wagtail-exposapi/README.md

 You can add options to see more details: `--expanded` includes the 200 responses in the output, `--all` includes all responses endpoints in a site (could be slow depending the size of the size).

+The command need to be able to login to the site so you need to provide a --username, --password and --url and --login-path, the defaults are `superuser` for the username and password and `http://localhost:8000` for the url and `/admin/login/` for the login path.

 Create a new command in your site that extends `BaseResponsesCommand`.

 ```python